-Ultimately, we believe that home is as much about place as it is about the relationships that make up a place.
-A place is a network of relationships that form an interdependent community of beings who rely upon one another for mutual thriving.
-The quality of connection between entities and elements determines the strength of the community and so there is an inherent responsibility that each individual entity carries on behalf of the community.
+Belonging is the practice of making home in the world, and home is as much about place as it is about the relationships that make up a place.
+In this context, place is a term I use to describe a web or network of relationships that form an interdependent ecological community of beings who rely upon one another for mutual thriving.
+Place encompasses land and all the more-than-human relations that make up a place, such as animals, spirits, memories, seas and people.

 What is Bioregionalism?